LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 classicladder.h:
  ---small amount added.
 Add definitions for HAL s32 pins and For HAL support.

+classicladder gtk.c:
+--- removed define for hardware.h

+config_gtk.c:
+--- removed define for hardware.h

+emc_mods.c and emc_mods.h:
+----added Jeffs function to check for HAL signal names (called by function GetElementPropertiesForStatusBar in edit.c

 manager.c:
 ---added small amount INCLUDE for HAL/RTAPI support.

 Module_hal.c:
 ---  new program based on original module adds hal support/pins initialization of realtime code etc.

-classicladder gtk.c:
---- removed define for hardware.h

-config_gtk.c:
---- removed define for hardware.h
+--- added code to refresh rungs at period rate unless period less then 1 MS then it waits till at least 1 MS has passed

+spy_vars_gtk.c:
+--- changed to be able to toggle vars windows (one, the other, both , both close) by clicking the button.

 SUBMAKEFILE:
 --- completely different for EMC.
 This makefile is for the user program only.